shroukk/TrelloAPI/README.md

 ### Delete
 - Delete action's reaction.
 - Delete an action.
-- Delete checkitem.
+- Delete a checkitem.
-- Delete checklist.
+- Delete a checklist.
-- Delete attachment.
+- Delete an attachment.
-- Delete card.
+- Delete a card.
-- Delete Board.
+- Delete a Board.